dschveninger/dschveninger.github.io/README.md

 <!-- markdown-link-check-disable -->
-I am using [GitHub Pages](https://docs.github.com/en/pages) as a sample way to creating a quick static website about yourself and information that you have learned and other information about yourself.
+I am using [GitHub Pages](https://docs.github.com/en/pages) as a sample way to creating a quick static website about myself and information that you have learned and other information about yourself.
 <!-- markdown-link-check-enable -->